Mississippi Counseling License Requirements

 What are the continuing education (CE) requirements for Mississippi LPCs?

-Mississippi requires both P-LPCs and LPCs to complete continuing education (CE) hours during each renewal period.
-P-LPCs must complete six hours each year including two hours of ethics training and LPCs must complete 24 hours of CE in each two-year period with at least six hours of ethics training.
-The Board provides a list of pre approved CE providers in the state rules and regulations; CE completed through a provider that is not pre-approved will be considered at the discretion of the Board at the time of renewal.
+Mississippi requires both P-LPCs and LPCs to complete continuing education hours (CEH) during each renewal period.
+P-LPCs must complete six hours each year including two hours of ethics training and LPCs must complete 24 CEH in each two-year period with at least six hours of ethics training.
+The Board provides a list of pre approved CEH providers in the state rules and regulations; CEH completed through a provider that is not pre-approved will be considered at the discretion of the Board at the time of renewal.
 Extra hours cannot be counted towards the next renewal period.

 What are the supervised work experience requirements for LMFTs?

 Prospective LMFTs must ensure their program of study includes a clinical practicum of no less than 500 hours over a period of 12 months.
 The practicum must provide the student with the opportunity to provide direct counseling services in a marriage and family therapy setting.
-Students must receive one hour of supervision per six hours of client contact and supervision must be provided by an approved supervisor.
+One hour of supervision is required per six hours of client contact and must be provided by an approved supervisor.

 What coursework should I take to become an LPC in Mississippi?